Binary (novel): Plot summary

-State Department agent John Graves is investigating far-left businessman John Wright who has been acting suspiciously – unknown to Graves he has masterminded the theft of canisters of the fictional ZV nerve gas, a binary agent, and has enough of them to kill nearly a million people.
+State Department agent John Graves is investigating far-left businessman John Wright who has been acting suspiciously – unknown to Graves he has masterminded the theft of canisters of ZV nerve gas, a binary agent, and has enough of them to kill nearly a million people.

 During his investigation, Graves establishes that Wright has acquired purchases of compressed gas tanks made of a flammable material – and also rented a small 19th floor apartment in San Diego where the President of the United States is due to meet for the imminent Republican Party convention.

 Graves' task is made harder by inter-departmental interference (he asks Morrison, a Defense Department acquaintance, the meaning of the code 'Binary 75 / 76' found in Wright's possession but gets no answer), weak support from his manager Richard Phelps, and Wright's hacking of Graves' State Department psychological profile; Wright has been suspected of using psychological profiles against his previous opponents.

 Graves follows Wright to a small local airport, where Wright meets a business jet arriving from Utah.
-Two large boxes are unloaded and Wright performs some unseen actions with them in a hanger.
+Two large boxes are unloaded and Wright performs some unseen actions with them in a hangar.
 After Wright's limo leaves with a moving van following, Graves receives a call from Morrison, who tells him that the code 'Binary 75 / 76' refers to components of the ZV nerve agent, and that one canister of each binary component was stolen earlier that morning in Utah.
 Graves deduces that Wright intends to assassinate the President.

 Dr. Nordmann, a biologist at the University of California, San Diego (UCSD) and an expert on chemical weapons, is brought into the case by Phelps.
 Federal Marshals arrest Wright under Phelps' order, but when Phelps and Graves arrive to interrogate him they discover that Wright was never in the limo, that another man was found wearing his clothing.
 They return to their observation post across the street from Wright's apartment and see him complete the assembly of devices around two compressed gas tanks.